mathesar-foundation/mathesar-wiki/design/specs/record-page.md

     We will need to clarify what happens when the user saves the query.
 Is the query visible within the top level of the schema?
 Or is it hidden?
 Perhaps this is configurable.

-- Each **manually-generated widget** provides the following options:
+- Each **query widget** provides the following options:
     - "Rename"
     - "Edit"
     - "Delete"

-- Each **auto-generated widget** provides the following options:
+- Each **table widget** provides the following options:
     - "Hide"
-    - "Edit a copy of this query" -- This is a link similar to the "Add Query" button which directs the user to the Data Explorer, but it also passes the id of the foreign key used in the auto-generated widget.
-The Data Explorer then builds a query to match the behavior of the auto-generated widget and allows the user to save it as a new query.
-The auto-generated widget will remain unmodified and visible, leaving the user with two very similar widgets.
-At this point the user can choose to distinguish between the two by either hiding the auto-generated one or renaming the manually-generated one.
+    - "Edit a copy of this query" -- This is a link similar to the "Add Query" button which directs the user to the Data Explorer, but it also passes the id of the foreign key used in the table widget.
+The Data Explorer then builds a query to match the behavior of the table widget and allows the user to save it as a new query.
+The table widget will remain unmodified and visible, leaving the user with two very similar widgets.
+At this point the user can choose to distinguish between the two by either hiding the table widget or renaming the query widget.

-- Above all widgets, a "Show Hidden Queries" dropdown button exists giving the user the capability to un-hide any auto-generated widgets widgets they have hidden.
+- Above all widgets, a "Show Hidden Queries" dropdown button exists giving the user the capability to un-hide any table widgets widgets they have hidden.

 - Each widget is collapsible via a triangle icon to the left of its title.
 The collapsed/expanded state per-widget is persisted via local storage and will apply to all records within this table.